 Over the years we’ve reviewed plenty of laptops, and as a result, we’ve seen what to avoid and what to jump on when there’s savings to be had.
 Check out the prices on some of our favourite laptops below and see if anything has dropped enough to spark your interest.

 When Apple ditched Intel’s chips for its own M1 silicon in 2020, it was a real game changer for the laptop market – Apple or otherwise.
-The new processor gives the MacBook Air a serious performance boost, which thankfully, has not come at the expense of battery life (our testing found it lasting an impressive 11 hours and 15 minutes in continuous movie playback).
+The processor gave the MacBook Air a serious performance boost, which thankfully, has not come at the expense of battery life (our testing found it lasted an impressive 11 hours and 15 minutes in continuous movie playback).

-Despite the significant power upgrade, Apple has priced this laptop at a better RRP than its predecessor, and it even gives other premium Ultrabooks such as the Dell XPS 13 a run for their money – something we never would have anticipated from Apple.
+Despite the significant power upgrade, Apple has priced this laptop at a better RRP than its predecessor.
+It even gives other premium Ultrabooks such as the Dell XPS 13 a run for their money – something we never would have anticipated from Apple.
 You can expect to pay AU$1,499 for the model with 8GB of RAM and a 256GB SSD, or AU$1,849 for the 512GB SSD version.

 Read our full Apple MacBook Air (M1, 2020) review

-If you’re after some more further info on the best laptops, check out some of our other dedicated articles:
+If you’re after further info on the best laptops, check out some of our other dedicated buying guides:

 Watch the video below for the top 7 things to consider when buying a laptop.